lilskyex0x/lilskyex0x/README.md

 ###

-*   🌍  I'm based in Myanmar
+*   🌍  I'm based in Thailand
-*   🧠  I'm learning Front-end development, JavaScript, and React.
+*   🧠  I'm chasing a Bachelor's Degree in Computer Science
+*   📖  I'm studying at Stamford International University
 *   🖥️  See my portfolio at [Website](http://lilskyex0x.github.io/Project--My-personal-portfolio/)
 *   ✉️  You can contact me at [lilskyex0x.apk@gmail.com](mailto:lilskyex0x.apk@gmail.com)
 *   🏆  I'm one of [the top GitHub contributors in Myanmar](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/myanmar.md)
-*   🤝  I'm open to collaborating on any kind of projects
+*   🤝  I'm open to collaborating on any projects

 ---